onzfonz/comp227/src/content/5/en/part5c.md

 Test Suites: 1 passed, 1 total
 Tests:       1 passed, 1 total
 Snapshots:   0 total
-Time:        1.152 s
+Time:        3.169 s
+Ran all test suites
 ```

 As expected, the test passes.

+> **FYI:** *If you did not observe any errors in the terminal, you can skip this small section*.
-> **Pertinent:** the console may issue a warning if you have not installed [**Watchman**](https://facebook.github.io/watchman/).
+> The console may issue a warning if you have not installed [**Watchman**](https://facebook.github.io/watchman/).
-Watchman is an application developed by Facebook that watches for changes that are made to files.
+> Watchman is an application developed by Facebook that watches for changes that are made to files.
-The program speeds up the execution of tests and at least starting from macOS Sierra,
+> The program speeds up the execution of tests and at least starting from macOS Sierra,
-running tests in watch mode issues some warnings to the console, which can be removed by installing Watchman.
+> running tests in watch mode issues some warnings to the console, which can be removed by installing *Watchman*.
 >
-> You can install Watchman using your package manager of choice
+> You can install *Watchman* using your package manager of choice

 ### Test file location